 However, hens are more commonly allowed, though individuals living in apartment complexes or near other residences may be prohibited from owning chickens as well.
 In addition to noisy neighbors complaining about crowing roosters, there are also the smells of poultry to worry about — the ammonia-based smell of droppings and feathers.

 The latest trend in the United States is to raise poultry in backyards and it’s very important for the bird owners to know and learn what are the symptoms of all deadly diseases that can affect their birds.

 Besides this, it’s very important to learn the basic poulty biosecurity measures that need to be taken into consideration when you raise birds.
 Many diseases that affect birds are zoonosis and can easily be transferred to people and cause disease to them too.

 It is very important to protect the birds by implementing a strict hygiene system with vaccinations in order to prevent the spread of various bacteria, viruses, parasites, and fungus.

 The Importance of Protecting Birds Against Diseases

-It is also very important to protect all birds against exotic infectious diseases like Avian Influenza and Newcastle disease.
+It is also very important to protect all birds against exotic infectious diseases like Avian Influenza, Newcastle disease, and Avian Coryza.
 You should always have biosecurity measures that will prevent germs from entering the place where the birds live.